OpsMx/stormdriver/README.md

 # Routing

 Stormdriver polls frequently for new accounts and artifact accounts, and maintains a map of account-name to Clouddriver URL.
+See the `priority` setting on a Clouddriver for details on how this is created.

 When a request includes an account scope, the request is forwarded to a single Clouddriver instance which we know handles that